Jorenar/blog/2021-07-05-vla-pitfalls.md

 Unlike most other dangerous C functionality, aVLA doesn't have the barrier of being not known.
-Many newbies learn to use them via trial and error, but don't learn about the pitfalls.
-Sometimes even an experienced programmer will make an mistake and create an aVLA when not intended.
-The following will silently create an aVLA when it's clearly not necessary:
+Many newbies learn to use them via trial and error, but don't learn about the pitfalls. \\
+The following is a simple mistake I observed even experienced developers making (especially those with C++ background); it will silently create an aVLA when it's clearly not necessary:
 ```c
 const int n = 10;
 int A[n];
 ```
 Thankfully, any half-decent compiler would notice and optimize aVLA away, but... what if it doesn't notice?
-Or what if for some reason (safety?) the optimizations were not turned on?
+Or what if, for some reason (safety?), the optimizations were not turned on?
 But it surely isn't so much worse, right?
 Well...

-# Slower than fixed size
+# Way slower than fixed size

 Without compiler optimizations a function with [aVLA from previous example](https://godbolt.org/z/c7nPvGGcP) will result in **7 times** more Assembly instructions than its